Do you want to grow a food garden & get more yields?

 Growing your crops vertically increases your growing space in your garden beds for other crops.
 Grow any vining plant like pole beans, small winter squash, malabar spinach, peas or cucumbers upwards.
 Growing vertically also makes it easy to harvest and adds appealing architecture to your garden.
-Here’s an example of 5 gorgeous vertical garden beds + lots more ideas on Pinterest.
+Here’s an example of five gorgeous vertical garden beds.

 Source: Fix.com Blog

 Many of the crops that we use for leafy greens can be grown much closer than the seed packet suggests and harvested at the baby leaf stage.
 By planting in blocks instead of rows and harvesting these crops as ‘baby greens’ you can get more from your food garden.
 Great choices for baby greens are: kale, swiss chard, arugula, lettuce, mustards, beets & turnips (for the tops not roots).

 Growing a ‘pre’ or ‘post’ crop to your main crop as bumper crops is a great way to maximize your food garden.
 By choosing fast growing crops that are harvested before or after your main crop you can get more from your garden.
 Good crops for this method are ones that are ready in 30-50 days: radishes, mesclun greens, any baby green, mustard & asian crops, baby turnips & beets just to name a few.